EAllaucaD/java-app/Readme.md

 # About the project
+## **🚨Attention! 🚨**

+This is an important message related to the project.
+Please read it carefully before proceeding.

+- **Main Branch:** [In this branch, you will find the app with Dockerfile and uploaded to DockerHub].

-# Hello world with Java
+# Hello world with JAVA

 A basic Java project that prints a "Hello World with Java."
 ### Built With